owlpy/owlpy/docs/source/reference/index.rst

 Reference
 =========

-This section describes the API of the Pyrots library.
+This section describes the API of the OwlPy library.

 .. toctree::
     :caption: Contents